tauthethirtythird/io_qp2_rule_kor/readme.md

         if (this.self.atm.GetPendingGarbageCount() >= this.S.TEMP_zenith_instakill_at)
             this.self.gom.GameOver("garbagesmash");

-        // Targeting factor increase on 3/5/7 minutes if (frame===10800 || frame===18000 || frame===25200)
+        // Targeting factor increase at 3/5/7 minutes if (frame===10800 || frame===18000 || frame===25200)
             this.S.stats.zenith.targetingfactor++;